-Children's Special Health Care Services (CSHCS): A program within the Department of Health and Human Services for children and young adults less than 21 years of age with special health care needs.
-Persons aged twenty-one (21) and over with Cystic Fibrosis or certain blood clotting disorders may also qualify for services.
+Children's Special Health Care Services (CSHCS): A program within the Department of Health and Human Services for children and young adults 26 years old and younger with special health care needs.
 The child's medical condition, not parental income qualifies for this program.